This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2009 - Harbour Medical Centre plans approved.

-2009 - Following a consultation, EBC publish LDF feedback report.
+2009 - Following a consultation, EBC publishes an LDF feedback report.

 2010 - Pacific Drive adopted.